 The top 5 nightclubs for EDM in Toronto

 Any talk about Toronto nightclubs for EDM must be prefaced by the admission that EDM is a terrible umbrella acronym that encapsulates 30-plus styles of music into a palatable and sugary cereal-like mush of uplifting beats.
-At least electronica was a better descriptor as the a suffix gives the impression of plural form.
-But for the sake of mainstream media categorizations, let's just play along for now.

 Some of the more common genres that fall into the term include Dubstep, Complextro, Tech-House, and Trap music.
 Toronto has had a long history of electronic music as a rave mecca in the 90s (maybe thanks to our Commonwealth past) and onwards.

 Here's a roundup of some of the top clubs in Toronto to get your underground groove on.

 Coda is the spiritual successor to the much loved Footwork, one of Toronto's best-known dance clubs to cater to a demanding, techno loving audience.
 Owners Joel Smye and Stephan Philion transformed what was once the Annex Wreckroom into a high caliber nightclub that properly makes use of the sprawling space.

 Home to a mix of impressive local and international DJs, Nest is a house music club located where Ryze used to be.
 It features a whopping sound system and 13,000 square feet of room and is home to parties like Yes Yes Y'all and any type of Sunday before a long weekend 5a.m. turn-up.